Dawod-G/ENSEA_Typst-Template/volt-internship-ensea/-draft/README.md

 - Add equation numbering based on chapter (e.g., 1.1, 1.2, 2.1)
 - Add bold to equation numbering and figure prefix, and also to figure prefix in the list of tables and list of figures
 - Move the abstract just after the acknowledgements
+- Fix appendices in outline for headings with level > 1
 - Fix groups in glossary
 - Fix heading spacing